 2. Who is eligible to participate in the Plan?

 All eligible employees of the Institution can participate in the Plan.
-Eligible employee means any employee covered under local 153's collective bargaining agreement.
+Eligible employee means all employees except any employees covered under local 153's collective bargaining agreement.

 3. When do I become eligible to participate in the Plan?